-If you or a loved one is suffering from sciatica, you are probably wondering how to treat sciatica and manage the uncomfortable symptoms that are often associated with this spinal condition.
+If you or a loved one has been diagnosed with sciatica, you are probably wondering how to treat sciatica and manage the uncomfortable symptoms that are often associated with this spinal condition.
 The good news is that many patients find relief from a compressed sciatic nerve with the aid of conservative and alternative treatments.

-Once a doctor or back specialist has confirmed that the pain, weakness, and numbness experienced in the leg and/or buttock is caused by sciatica, a patient will typically be prescribed one or more of the following conservative treatments:
+Once a physician or back specialist has confirmed that the pain, weakness and numbness experienced in the leg and/or buttock is caused by sciatica, a patient will typically be prescribed one or more of the following conservative treatments:

 - Pain medication (over-the-counter or prescription)

 Any drug, exercise or diet regimen should only be followed under a physician’s supervision to minimize the risk for serious complications.